 That’s another thing you’ll get from Gameranx: diverse perspectives.
 I’m happy to say that we’re host to one of the most diverse groups of people I’ve ever had the opportunity to work with.

-If you’d like to get in touch with us, reach out to Adam.
+If you’d like to get in touch with us, reach out to Atul Kashyap.

 These are some of the guidelines that were first instilled in the Gameranx style guide upon managing editor Holly Green’s arrival to the site in 2013, along with professional policies formed during private staff discussions.
 We are happy to share these guidelines with you now in the interest of professional transparency: